Spotted Lanternfly Quarantine

 The Spotted Lanternfly poses a serious threat to Pennsylvania agriculture, hardwoods, and private property.
 A quarantine is in place to help contain the spread of this invasive pest.
-The quarantine is described in detail at the website of the PA Department of Agriculture.
+The quarantine is described in detail on the Pennsylvania Department of Agriculture website.

 Permit Requirements for Businesses